I believe all the puppies have homes at this time. Next breeding isn't until next year.

 Please feel free to contact me in regards to when I expect to have litters available or to share your Cairn stories with me.
 I typically have one litter a year at the most.
 I will post when I have puppies available.

-When looking for your Cairn or Pug please consider the following.
+When looking for your puppy please consider the following.

-The breeder should be very knowledgeable about the breed.
+The breeder should be truly knowledgeable about the breed.
 The breeder should know all the standards of the breed, the temperament of the breed, and should patiently answer all your questions.

 They may ask you several questions about yourself, your lifestyle, and your family situation.
 The breeder may ask to meet your entire family.
 Good breeders want to make sure their animals are placed in loving, responsible homes.
 They will go to great lengths to ensure this.